12 Facts About James Joyce

 11. James Joyce is thought to be a genius, but not everyone was a fan.

 Fellow Modernist Virginia Woolf didn't much care for Joyce or his work.
 She compared his writing to "a queasy undergraduate scratching his pimples," and said that "one hopes he’ll grow out of it; but as Joyce is 40 this scarcely seems likely."

 “Do I get much pleasure from this work?
 No," author H.G.
-Wells wrote in his review of Finnegans Wake. “ ...
+Wells wrote regarding Finnegans Wake. “ ...
 Who the hell is this Joyce who demands so many waking hours of the few thousand I have still to live for a proper appreciation of his quirks and fancies and flashes of rendering?”

-Even his partner Nora had a difficult time with his work, saying after the publication of Ulysses, “Why don’t you write sensible books that people can understand?”
+Even his partner Nora had a difficult time with his work, asking after the publication of Ulysses, “Why don’t you write sensible books that people can understand?”